spiceai/docs/spiceaidocs/docs/reference/spicepod/index.md

 The TLS section specifies the configuration for enabling Transport Layer Security (TLS) for all endpoints exposed by the runtime.
 [Learn more about enabling TLS](/api/tls).

+In addition to configuring TLS via the manifest, TLS can also be configured via `spiced` command line arguments using the `--tls-certificate`/`--tls-certificate-file` and `--tls-key`/`--tls-key-file` flags.

 #### `runtime.tls.certificate`

 The TLS certificate to use for securing the runtime endpoints.
 The certificate can also come from [secrets](/components/secret-stores).